rocicorp/diff-server/README2.md

 # Data Model

+TODO: diagram showing evolution of a fork

 Replicant builds on [Noms](https://github.com/attic-labs/noms), a versioned, transactional, forkable database.

 Noms has a data model that is very similar to Git and related systems: Each change to the system is represented by a _commit_ that represents an immutable snapshot of the system as of that change.
-The previous change (or changes, in the case where two forks merged) is referenced by a set of _parents_.
+The previous change (or changes, in the case where a fork is merged) is referenced by a set of _parents_.
 As with Git, Noms makes use of content-addressing and persistent data structures to reduce duplication.
 The main difference between Noms and Git is that Git stores mainly text and is intended to be used by humans, while Noms stores mainly data structures, and is intended to be used by software.
 But you could actually build Replicant with Git instead of Noms -- it would just be a lot slower and harder.

 Replicant builds on the Noms data model by annotating each commit with the transaction function and parameters that created it.
 Since transactions are pure functions, this means that any node, starting with a commit's parent and executing that commit's transaction annotation, will arrive at that exact same commit.